Navy revokes awards given to prosecutors in Navy SEAL court-martial

 Much of the testimony against him came from fellow sailors who were granted immunity from prosecution.
 One was a medic who surprised prosecutors during the trial by testifying it was he, not Gallagher, who caused the detainee’s death by plugging his breathing tube in what the medic described as a mercy killing.

-In his tweet storm on Wednesday, Trump criticized the Navy prosecutors as having “lost the case” and “for giving immunity in a totally incompetent fashion.”
+In his tweet storm on Wednesday, Trump criticized the Navy prosecutors “for giving immunity in a totally incompetent fashion.”
 Trump also took credit for having released Gallagher “from solitary confinement so he could fight his case properly.”

 “I am very happy for Eddie Gallagher and his family!”
 Trump wrote.